 That’s all about the old days by now.
-I think it’s unnecessary to go through all the things that happened between you and the other member of the band at the time.
+I think it’s unnecessary to go through all the things that happened between you and the other band members at the time.
 But, let’s go to the time when Tony Dolan joined the group.
 How did it happen?

 Mantas: Well, I mean, Al came along, and I think it was because of THE CALM BEFORE THE STORM thing that needed a guitarist…And, I think it was me that mentioned bringing Al into it.

 Tony Dolan: He didn’t want to leave him with anything to do, you know?
 And, also they had the dual guitar thing, which meant from Jeff’s point of view, he thought, “Ooh.
 We can embellish things, and we’ve got two guitarists.”
 The only negative thing was when we came to do studio.
 Al’s lack of experience in the studio then became limiting, so we realized that very quickly, so it became just three of us in the studio, just because of our experience, and then live, we used Al live so that Jeff could explore more harmonies on guitars and stuff like that.
-So, he was free to add harmonies in the studio on those recordings because we knew when we went to play it live we could then still do them.
+So, he was free to add harmonies in the studio on those recordings because we knew that we could still do them when we went to play it live.
 Whereas with a three-piece, we play off each other, so we’d have to look for ways to make, you know, something that could have dual guitars still works in a live situation.
-So, it became like that, but I think from the writing and the performance point of view, it was the three of us, but Al was there to embellish our live performances.
+It became like that, but I think from the writing and the performance point of view, it was the three of us, but Al was there to embellish our live performances.